 - Recreation Management in Gerontology

-Today's health-care employers are looking for skilled workers to address a critical labour shortage.
-Pre-Health Sciences Pathway to Certificates and Diplomas will provide you with the practical training, confidence-building and communication skills you need to excel in many health-care programs and careers in the field.
+Today’s healthcare employers are looking for skilled workers to address a critical labour shortage.
+This program will give you the practical training, confidence, and communication skills you need to thrive in this dynamic field.

-Through classroom and hands-on study, you will explore careers in the health sector, including those in health-care institutions or with health-care providers.
-You will also gain a basic understanding of social sciences and human relations – essential skills for the field of health sciences.
+Through a mix of classroom and hands-on learning, you’ll explore exciting careers in the health sector, including those in health-care institutions or with health-care providers.
+You'll also gain essential skills in social sciences and human relations.
+Plus, you’ll have access to academic advising and a variety of student success services to help you succeed in the program and beyond.

 Program Learning Outcomes